julianmateu/light-cmd-palette/README.md

 Light Command Palette can be included in your project by directly using the JavaScript and CSS files in the [`src`](./src) directory.

 ## Usage

+The Light Command Palette is launched with the `Ctrl+Shift+H` command to avoid colissions with other shortcuts.
+This is not customizable yet, but will be in future releases.

 To use Light Command Palette in your project, simply include the CSS and JS files in the [`src`](./src) directory in your HTML:

 ```html